davidmoten/big-sorter/README.md

 WIPER BLADE,35,12.55
 ```
 ### Example for sorting fixed length binary
 This example uses a comparator based on byte arrays of length 32.
-You can also use the `DataSerializer` helper described in another section.
+You can also use [`DataSerializer`](#example-using-the-dataserializer-helper) to do more fine grained extraction from the byte arrays (or to handle non-fixed length records).

 ```java
 InputStream in = ...